-Our design is based on the idea of doing parallel programming on distributed systems using shared dataobjects.
-These objects may be replicated on multiple processors, and are kept synchronized by system software, the runtime system, as shown in Fig. 1 Associated with each shared object is a set of operations that are encapsulated with the object to form an abstract data type.
-Objects are managed by a runtime system, as shown in Fig. 1.
+Our design is based on the idea of doing parallel programming on distributed systems using shared data-objects.
+These objects may be replicated on multiple processors, and are kept synchronized by system software, the runtime system, as shown in Fig. 2.
+Associated with each shared object is a set of operations that are encapsulated with the object to form an abstract data type.

-Fig. 1 An object can be replicated on each machine.
+Fig. 2.
+An object can be replicated on each machine.
 P = process, RTS = runtime system, A and B are shared data-objects.
 To the user processes, A and B look like they are in physical shared memory.

 Processes on different machines can perform operations on shared objects as though they were in physical shared memory.
-Shared objects exhibit the property of sequential consistency in that if processes simultaneously perform operations on a shared object, the final result will look like all the operations were performed in some sequential order [11].
+Shared objects exhibit the property of sequential consistency in that if processes simultaneously perform operations on a shared object, the final result will look like all the operations were performed in some sequential order [12].
 The order is chosen nondeterministically, but all processes will see the same order of events and the same final result.
 It is up to the runtime system to maintain this illusion.